42YerevanProjects/born2beroot/README.md

 $ sudo ufw enable
 ```

-In order to be able to connect to the server via ssh our firewall need to allow the port we set up for ssh.
+In order to be able to connect to the server via ssh the firewall need to allow the port we set up for ssh.
 Allow incoming connections using Port 4242 via `sudo ufw allow 4242`.

 ```